1.2 Why is UDL Important? What Does the Research Say?

 ---|---|---|

-Affective neural network | Multiple means of engagement | The “why” of learning |
+Affective neural network | Design multiple means of engagement | The “why” of learning |

-Recognition neural network | Multiple means of representation | The “what” of learning |
+Recognition neural network | Design multiple means of representation | The “what” of learning |

-Strategic neural network | Multiple means of action & expression | The “how” of learning |
+Strategic neural network | Design multiple means of action & expression | The “how” of learning |

 Gaps in the Research

 Recently, Dean et al. (2017) were among the first to examine learning gains on undergraduate students as a result of UDL-inspired strategies in a large lecture hall setting.
-In this study, instructional tools that were accessible both inside and outside of the classroom, such as interactive textbooks, had more of a positive gain on actual and perceived learning than tools, such as audience response systems, that were accessible in-class only.
+In this study, instructional tools that were accessible both inside and outside of the classroom, such as interactive textbooks, had more of a positive gain on actual and perceived learning than tools that were accessible in-class only, such as audience response systems.Â

 Rao et al. (2014) noted that the literature lacks a clear explanation of how the three principles of UDL should be applied.
 They questioned the extent to which UDL principles and guidelines must be implemented in a course to be considered accessible and equitable.
 A cross-cultural examination on the influence of UDL-inspired curricula is also largely absent and is currently limited to a few countries that are similar in culture and socioeconomic conditions (Al-Azawei et al., 2016).